Depression and Back-to-School: Warning Signs and Tips for Parents

 Make mental health and wellness a part of your conversation with your kids.
 Ask questions to help your child feel confident, well-adjusted, and prepared for this back-to-school season, and throughout the school year.

-Learn more about Psychology services at UPMC Salvator Mundi International Hospital.
+Book an appointment with a psychology specialist at UPMC Salvator Mundi International Hospital.